kartonfarkas/api_docs/source/suite/contacts/forms.rst

 Listing Customer Forms
 ======================

-Generates a list of all Suite forms available for use (e.g. registration form in a web page).
+Generates a list of all Emarsys forms available for use (e.g. registration form in a web page).
-Suite offers simple functionality to create different kinds of forms to collect data from contacts.
+Emarsys offers simple functionality to create different kinds of forms to collect data from contacts.

 Endpoint
 --------